fiskmoz/real-time-pokedraw/README.md

 If mac or linux start apache with index.php at root.
 For windows install XAMPP, configure root to `index.php` and run.

+### Scheduled cleanup:

+For webbrowsers such as firefox, it is not possible hijack the exit page event so sometimes users will be stuck in lobbys.
+Use `_scheduled_remove_inactive_users.py` in a scheudled manner to remove inactive users.

 ### Setting up firebase:

 For localhost download your credentials json from firebase, place in root folder and rename to `firebase_cred.json`.